mmckechney/SqlBuildManager/Docs/change_notes.md

 - *FIXED:* Script status icon wasn't refreshing after an "update object create script" command

 ### Version 8.3.6
-- *UPDATED:* File copy choices for default scripts when there is a pre-existing script or a readonly one already in place.
+- *UPDATED:* File copy choices for default scripts when there is a pre-existing script or a read-only one already in place.
 - *UPDATED:* Physical file deletion warning in SBX files when that file is shared by another co-resident SBX file.
 - *ADDED:* Help Icon in Database Summary form.
 - *UPDATED:* Error handling when creating a new project file and default scripts.